 An additional option is the "Smaller" setting.
 When this option is selected, the size of the popup display window is as small as it can be made, to save space on the screen.

-The popup feature is useful when monitoring recording or playback while another program is running (such as Microsoft Word while transcribing).
+The popup feature is useful when monitoring recording or playback while another program is running (such as an Agenda Management application, or Microsoft Word while transcribing).

 Optimize for Touch Screen